yutna/php-study-notes/README.md

 ## Prerequisite

-I use these tools when practicing Java.
+I use these tools when practicing PHP.
 If you need to run any file examples in this project, please ensure that these tools are installed before you begin.

 - [Herd][1]